mghdotdev/SublimeDreamweaver/README.md

     (Windows) Data/Packages/
     (Mac) ~/Library/Application Support/Sublime Text 2/Packages/

 After copying the mghDreamweaver folder to this location, browse the Packages folder and find a folder called HTML and JavaScript.
+The paths are:

     HTML
     (Windows) Data/Packages/HTML/